T. G. Wilson: Honours, awards and legacy

-Wilson was awarded honorary fellowships of the Royal College of Surgeons of Edinburgh in 1961, the Royal College of Surgeons of England in 1963 and of the American College of Surgeons in 1963.
+Wilson was awarded honorary fellowships of the Royal College of Surgeons of Edinburgh in 1961, the Royal College of Surgeons of England in 1963 and the American College of Surgeons in 1963.
 He delivered the Felix Semon Lecture at the University of London in 1964.
 He was elected a member of the James IV Association of Surgeons (founded in 1965) and President of the section of Laryngology of the Royal Society of Medicine in 1966.
 He also served as President of the Collegium Oto-Rhino-Laryngologicum Amicitiae Sacrum (CORLAS), an international group of scientists, during its 1958 Dublin meeting.
 He was also a founder member and first President of the Irish Otolaryngological Society in 1970.
 The T.G.
 Wilson Medal is named after him.
 Wilson was also awarded honorary membership of the Royal Hibernian Academy (RHA) as well as a professorship of anatomy at the National College of Art and Design.

 He became chairman of the Commissioners of Irish Lights in 1968, having previously been a commissioner, and subsequently wrote the Irish Lighthouse Service, which featured drawings and colour plates of his oil paintings.
 For his literary and art achievements, Wilson was awarded an honorary Doctorate of Literature in 1941 by Dublin University.
 During his career, Wilson published various articles arguing in favour of the claim that Jonathan Swift suffered from Ménière's disease, which is now widely accepted by the medical circle.

 Personal life

 In 1928, he married Mary Hume Babington, daughter of The Rt Hon.
 Sir Anthony Babington, with whom he had two sons and two daughters.
-His eldest son, Anthony Babington Wilson, is a former business executive and artist and author.
+His eldest son, Anthony Babington Wilson, is a former business executive, artist and author.

 Wilson was subject to legal repercussions in 1942 when he was found to be hindering the arrest of a person liable to internment during the neutrality of the Irish Free State in the Second World War.
 He was part of a group that assisted British servicemen stranded in Ireland to escape across the border to Belfast.
 He was fined £200 and sentenced to 12 months in prison, which was subsequently suspended on the agreement of a personal bail of £500.
 His barrister was JA Costello, who later became Taoiseach.

 Wilson died suddenly of a heart attack on 6 November 1969 when staying at the Royal Hospital, Chelsea.